 The Northern Lights

 If you’re in Iceland in the winter, chances are you were planning to go see the Northern Lights anyway, and I wouldn’t dream of dissuading you.
 The lights are a magnificent sight and there’s really nothing like them.
 Going on a Northern Lights tour is especially convenient if you only have a short time in Iceland since the tours only go out in the evenings.
 That means you can go on a tour during the day, or spend it in Reykjavík and still have time to see the Northern Lights after dinner.
 Just watch the Aurora forecast, you can’t see the lights when it’s cloudy.
 Also, this is of course only available in the winter, since the midnight sun outshines the Aurora in the summer.

-- Whether you are going on tours or staying within city limits, you can be sure of one thing: you won’t have seen enough of Iceland.
-The next time you’re in Iceland (we’re pretty sure you’ll be back) stop by the What’s On information centre, or contact us here, and ask the staff to help you plan an unforgettable vacation.
+Whether you are going on tours or staying within city limits, you can be sure of one thing: you won’t have seen enough of what Iceland has to offer.
+The next time you’re in Iceland (and we’re pretty sure you’ll be back) stop by the What’s On office, or send us an email, and ask the staff to help you plan an unforgettable vacation.